ProactiveProgrammers/www.proactiveprogrammers.com/docs/discrete-structures/engineering-efforts/data-analysis.md

 ```

 As this example indicates, the numbers in this file are either strings, that
-should be interpreted as a data or a floating-point value.
-After you have
+should be interpreted as a date, or a floating-point value, that is a recording
+of a population estimate of humans in Crawford County.
+After you have studied
-studied and understood the contents of this file, you are ready to install the
+and understood the structure of this file's contents, you are ready to install
-project's dependencies with the command `poetry install` and then run it with
+the project's dependencies with the command `poetry install` and then run it
-the command `poetry run dataanalysis --data-file input/data.txt`.
+with the command `poetry run dataanalysis --data-file input/data.txt`.
+After you
+running the program you can use its output and the data visualization available
+from the Federal Reserve Bank of St. Louis to better understand the population
+trends for Crawford County.

 ```
 📦 The data file contains 50 data values in it!